 How to become a 4-H Member

 - Decide what project you would like to participate in.
 Check out Kittitas County 4-H Projects.
 Contact the Extension Office to get information for your club or interest.

-- Arrange to meet with the leader of the club to learn about the club, it’s projects, and meeting times and location.
+- Arrange to meet with the leader of the club to learn about the club, it’s projects, and meeting times and location before enrolling.